aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 }
 ```

-* `logSdkVersion` - this determines whether or not the AWS SDK version being used for API calls will be logged.
+* `logSdkVersion` which determines whether or not the AWS SDK version will be logged
-* `logErrors` - this determines whether or not caught and uncaught errors will be logged.
+* `logErrors` which determines whether or not caugh and uncaught errors encountered during execution will be logged

-As an example, consider a user who may not want to have the API call response logged.
-To do this, they would configure `logging` with `Logging.selective()` and set the `logApiResponse` flag to `false`:
+For further context about selective `logging`, consider a user who may want to just see the event object and execution errors.
+To do this, they would configure `logging` with `Logging.selective()` and set the `logEventHandler` and `logErrors` flags to `true`:

-As an example, consider a user who may want to control what information is logged to conceal sensitive data.
-To do this, they would configure `logging` with `Logging.selective()` and configure `LoggingOptions` with what data they want logged:

 ```ts
 const logging = Logging.selective({